Updated July 6, 2026

 For example, if you run a local route and do not need broad trailer interchange or non-trucking liability insurance, leaving those off can keep the policy leaner.
 If you haul freight that is routinely transferred between parties, though, skipping trailer interchange could create a gap, so cost control should never come before fit.
 The same is true for cargo insurance for trucks in North Dakota: a lower limit may reduce premium, but it must still match the value and type of freight you carry.

-Clean driving and claims records matter in a state with 14,000 crashes in 2023 and an average claim cost of $15,577.
+Clean driving and claims records matter in a state with 14,000 crashes in 2023 and a high average claim cost.
 If you can show stable operations, consistent routes, and fewer losses, carriers may view the account more favorably.
 Parking and garaging decisions also matter because severe storm, winter storm, flooding, and tornado exposure can influence physical damage pricing.
 If you can keep units in a protected yard or reduce exposure during off-hours, that may help with underwriting.

 Bundling can also help.
-The product data says multi-policy discounts may save 10% to 20% when commercial truck insurance is bundled with other business insurance, though actual savings vary by carrier and account.
-Finally, work with an independent agent who can compare State Farm, Nodak Insurance, Farm Bureau, GEICO, Progressive, and other options so you can see how each carrier treats North Dakota routes, cargo, and endorsements.
+Multi-policy discounts may help when commercial truck insurance is bundled with other business insurance, though actual savings vary by carrier and account.
+Finally, get a quote with CPK Insurance and connect with a licensed insurance professional who can help you compare multiple options so you can see how each carrier treats North Dakota routes, cargo, and endorsements.

 Our Recommendation for North Dakota

 For North Dakota trucking accounts, I would treat liability, cargo, and physical damage as separate buying decisions instead of one package decision.
 The state’s commercial auto minimums are only a starting point, and many freight contracts will push you above them.
 If you haul through storm-prone corridors, keep physical damage coverage for trucks in North Dakota high enough to handle repair exposure, especially for tractors, refrigerated units, and trailers.
-If you ever pull someone else’s trailer or operate outside dispatch, ask specifically about trailer interchange, bobtail coverage in North Dakota, and non-trucking liability insurance in North Dakota so you do not assume one endorsement replaces another.
-Because North Dakota has 220 insurers and a premium index of 86, the quote spread can be meaningful, so compare at least a few carriers and make sure the certificate reflects the freight, route, and limits your shipper expects.
+If you ever pull someone else’s trailer or operate outside dispatch, ask specifically about trailer interchange, bobtail coverage in North Dakota, and non-trucking liability insurance in North Dakota so you do not assume one endorsement may replace another, subject to policy terms.
+Because North Dakota has a premium index of 86, the quote spread can be meaningful, so compare a few carriers and make sure the certificate reflects the freight, route, and limits your shipper expects.

 FAQ